atbcb/ICTTestingBaseline/docs/10Forms.md

 ### Test Instructions
 1. Enter data in all form fields, and exit (tab out of) the field
-2. Change selections and/or values for form controls, such as radio buttons, check boxes, select lists, etc.
+2. Change selections and/or values for form components, such as radio buttons, check boxes, select lists, etc.
-3. Check that navigating away from a field and/or changing field values/selections (e.g., entering data in a text field, changing a radio button selection) **does NOT** initiate a change of context unless the user has been advised of the behavior before using the component.
+3. Check that navigating away from a component and/or changing component values/selections (e.g., entering data in a text field, changing a radio button selection) **does NOT** initiate a change of context unless the user has been advised of the behavior before using the component.
 [SC 3.2.2]
     - Examples of a change of context could include:
         -   Forms submitted automatically when exiting the field
         -   Forms submitted automatically when exiting the last field in a form